 I have a long-term partnership with Tate Learning.
 I also work in researcher education and, together with Professor Barbara Kamler, research and write about the writing that scholars want to, and must, do.
 Ive also bene working with Inger Mewburn, the Thesis Whisperer, on academic blogging.

-I am currently Director of the Centre for Advanced Studies in the faculties of Arts and Social Sciences and Convenor of the Centre for Research in Arts, Creativity and Literacies.
+I have just finished a five year stint as Director of the Centre for Advanced Studies in the faculties of Arts and Social Sciences and Im the current Convenor of the Centre for Research in Arts, Creativity and Literacies.

 You can find me on twitter as @ThomsonPat and on Facebook: